 This piece is about as techy-looking as they come.
 Our testers wouldn't wear it out to the bar or a date (unless the date involves running fast), but in the mountains, it looks fine with all the rest of the quick-drying synthetic garments you'll be hiking, running, or climbing around in.
 The Hybrid Hoody is available in Fluid Green, Piton Purple, Viking Blue, and Black.

 Climbing hard, running fast, or skinning up steep slopes in search of perfect powder is what this jacket was made to do.
-While not weather resistant enough as a stand-alone outer layer, this jacket layers as well or better than any fleece we've worn under a lightweight shell or a Belay Parka.
+While not weather resistant enough as a stand-alone outer layer, this jacket layers as well or better than any fleece we've worn under a lightweight shell.